* Rev 6: October 2018. Circuits G1 & G2 for very high power tubes *

 - Sequencer for application of G2 voltage AFTER and WITH high voltage (HV MUST be present).

-- RF circuitry, input and output matching networks are not described here, as a lot of descriptions are available on the web (or elsewhere).
+- RF circuitry, input and output matching networks are not fully described here, as a lot of descriptions are available on the web (and elsewhere in my web pages).
 These boards can be used with all tetrodes, from the smallest (not very interresting) to the more powerful (more interresting).